gampleman/elm-visualization/docs/INTRO.md

 ## Data

 One of the first tasks you'll need to do is acquire data into your Elm program.
 Most of the examples simply hardcode the data as program literals, and indeed this can be a simple way to prototype.
 However, for many usecases you will likely want to load data from external sources.
 First you need to understand how you want to model and represent the data in your program, then you will need to write appropriate decoders from the wire format this data comes in.
-JSON is probably the easiest to work with (and the default elm/json package works very well for this), but CSV is also common (ericgj/elm-csv-decode and lovasoa/elm-csv are packages that can help here).
+JSON is probably the easiest to work with (and the default elm/json package works very well for this), but CSV is also common ([BrianHicks/elm-csv](https://package.elm-lang.org/packages/BrianHicks/elm-csv/latest/) is a package that can help here).
 If you are not hosting the data on your own server, than [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) might be something you need to look into.

 A related task to decoding is cleaning: you need to decide on what to do with missing data, null data, invalid data and data that is out of bounds.